ianderso/Products.ATSuccessStory/README.txt

 Finally, choose how many stories you would like to be shown on each page refresh.

+Optionally, you can have the portlet display only stories that have specific categories.

 Click save, and you're set :-D